hyunhwan-jeong/SalmonTE/README.md

     --version     Show version.
 ```

-## An real example of SalmonTE usage with command line
+## An example of SalmonTE usage with command line

 ### Running the `quant` mode to collect TE expressions